algosup/2022-2023-project-4-game-design-Team-4/Management/KPIs.md

   - 100%: Pushed on Github

 - **Vertical slice:**
-  - implemented and push on github
+  - All the design part will be implemented and push on Github

 ## Testing KPIs